Realizing a Circular Economy

 Use of Recycled Materials

-To contribute to realizing a resource-recycling society and a decarbonized society, SUBARU is working to develop technologies to utilize recycled resins and biomass materials in place of the resins currently used in automobiles.
+To contribute to realizing a resource-recycling society and a decarbonized society, SUBARU is proactively using recycled materials for resin parts and sound-insulating materials currently used in automobiles.

 Utilization of recycled materials in floor mats (Subaru of America, Inc.)

 Subaru of America, Inc. has developed environmentally friendly accessories, specifically floor mats made from materials recycled from marine debris.
 Both the surface and backing consist of 100% eco-friendly materials.
-In 2023, 164,000 units were sold.
+Through the sale of these floor mats, we were able to use approximately 440 tons of recycled materials in 2024.

 Upcycling Initiatives to Recycle Production Scrap Materials into New Goods

 In the concept of upcycling, items that were once disposed of are transformed into products of attractive value.
-SUBARU is focusing on scrap materials generated in the manufacturing process to collaborate with peer companies and create new value beyond the boundaries of automobiles.
+SUBARU is focusing on scrap materials generated in the manufacturing process to create new value beyond the boundaries of automobiles, through its own initiatives as well as collaboration with peer companies.

 Aprons made from leftover cloth and cotton waste from factories (Takihyo Co., Ltd.)